STAR - Support and Treatment After Replacement

 STAR's Programme Steering Committee is as follows:

-Professor Joy Adamson (Chair) (Newcastle University), Professor George Peat (Keele University), Dr Mark Rockett (Plymouth Hospitals NHS Trust), Lizzy Betts (Member of the Public) and Dr Paul Ewings (Taunton & Somerset NHS Trust).
+Professor Joy Adamson (Chair) (University of York), Professor George Peat (Keele University), Dr Mark Rockett (Plymouth Hospitals NHS Trust), Lizzy Betts (Member of the Public) and Dr Paul Ewings (Taunton & Somerset NHS Trust).

-The STAR Programme is funded by the National Institute of Health Research’s Programme Grants for Applied Research Programme (Grant Reference Number RP-PG-0613-20001).
-The views expressed are those of the authors and not necessarily those of the NHS, the NIHR or the Department of Health.
+This study is funded by the National Institute for Health Research (NIHR) [Programme Grant for Applied Research (Grant Reference Number RP-PG-0613-20001)].
+The views expressed are those of the authors and not necessarily those of the NIHR or the Department of Health and Social Care.

-For further information regarding the study please contact Jane Dennis, Senior Research Associate.
+For further information regarding the study please contact Wendy Bertram, STAR Trial Manager.